Church as a family

 - A group of followers of Jesus that regularly meet together

-Example Romans 16:5: the “church in the house of Prisca and Aquila”
+Example: the “church in the house of Priscilla and Aquila” (Romans 16:5)

 Here we look at the third meaning.
 What elements make up a specific church?

-A group of people who decided to follow Jesus and have been baptised, who see themselves as a church and commit to doing God’s will together.
+A group of people who have been baptised now decides to follow Jesus together.
+They make a covenant with each other, start to see themselves as a church and commit to doing God’s will together.

-- Praising God and being in His presence
+We praise God and are in His presence.

-- Lovingly caring about each other and being ready to sacrifice for each other
+We lovingly care about each other and are ready to sacrifice for each other.

-- Reading the Bible and teaching everyone to obey God in everyday life
+We read the Bible and teach everyone to obey God in everyday life.

-- Sharing the Gospel and making disciples by the power of the Holy Spirit
+We share the gospel and make disciples by the power of the Holy Spirit.